Regina 7.4 Calculation Engine

 template<int dim>

-using regina::IsoSigRidgeDegrees = typedef IsoSigDegrees<dim, dim - 2>
+using regina::IsoSigRidgeDegrees = IsoSigDegrees<dim, dim - 2>

 Defines an alternate type of isomorphism signature based on degree sequences of (dim-2)-faces.